Understanding Incidents

 This prevents premature resolution from a single lucky check during an intermittent outage.

-What Happens on Resolution
+What Happens on Automatic Resolution

 - Incident status changes to Resolved